 How an Expert Can Help You Apply for Google Grants

-Although having your application approved and receiving grant money is great, it does not guarantee ad campaign success.
-To see meaningful results, consistent upkeep, performance tracking, and compliance with Google’s official account requirements are necessary.
+To see meaningful results from this marketing grant, you need consistent upkeep, performance tracking, and compliance with Google’s official account requirements.
 With the weight of running a nonprofit already on your shoulders, this may seem like a lot to handle.
 Have no fear—that’s why Google Grant agencies exist.

-From application to account management, Google Grant agencies like Getting Attention are there to ensure your success every step of the way.
+From application to account management, Google Grant agencies like Getting Attention will ensure your success every step of the way.
 Some valuable areas of assistance include:

 - Applying for Google Grants.
-As you now know, applying for Google Grants is a lengthy process!
 Our agency will check your eligibility, help you get registered with TechSoup and Google for Nonprofits, and fill out your Google Grant application.
-There’s no need for you to even understand how to apply for Google Grants beforehand since we’ll walk you through it all!
+There’s no need for you to even understand how to apply for Google Grants beforehand since we’ll walk you through the entire process!

 - Creating, maintaining, and optimizing ad campaigns.
-Considering that you need 3-5 ongoing campaigns to generate real results, having professionals there to continuously track performance and refine strategies will prove incredibly beneficial to your overall success.
+Since you need three to five ongoing campaigns to generate real results, our professionals will continuously track their performance and refine strategies to improve your results over time.

 - Optimizing website content.
-In order to best serve the needs of your audience, your website will need refinement to account for the increase in generated traffic.
-Google Grant agencies like ours can help keep your website in the best shape via constant keyword research, landing page relaunches, and more.
+Google Grant agencies like ours can help keep your website in the best shape via continual keyword research, landing page relaunches, and more.

 - Maintaining account upkeep.
 To avoid grant suspension due to poor account maintenance, we can help make sure your organization is in constant compliance with Google Grant guidelines.
-This will help to avoid the headache of ever having to go through the account reactivation process.
+This way, you’ll never have to worry about going through the account reactivation process.

 If you’re curious about the role that an agency will play in Google Grants management, our team is happy to chat!
 Reach out to our team to discuss how we can support all your Google Grants needs, from applying to the program to researching the best keywords for your cause.

-Google Grants are a wonderful opportunity for any nonprofit looking to amplify its digital marketing strategies.
+The Google Grants program is a wonderful opportunity for any nonprofit looking to amplify its digital marketing strategies.
 All you need to do is learn how to apply for Google Grants and then configure your Google Ads account according to your goals.

 In the meantime, learn more about the program and maximize the success of your ad campaigns with these great resources:

-- Google Grants Agency: Picking the Best Partner & 12 Firms.
-This article will help you to navigate the process of finding the right Google Grants agency for your organization.
-We even provide our top 12 recommendations!
+- Google Grant Agency: Picking the Best Partner & 10 Firms This article will help you find the right Google Grants agency for your organization.
+We even provide our top 10 recommendations!

-- Nonprofit Marketing Plan in 8 Steps (+ Free Templates!).
+- Nonprofit Marketing Plan: 8 Key Steps (+ Free Templates!)
 If you’re feeling lost on how to develop an effective marketing plan for your nonprofit, have no fear!
-This article will outline everything you need to develop a full-proof plan, as well as provide free templates.
+This article will outline everything you need to develop a full-proof plan and provide free templates to support your process.